Mobile-IoT-Security-Lab/OWApp-Benchmarking-Suite/OWApp/src/Crypto/MASTG-TEST0016/README.md

 # [MASTG-TEST-0016: Testing Random Number Generation](https://mas.owasp.org/MASTG/tests/android/MASVS-CRYPTO/MASTG-TEST-0016)
 ## Overview
 MASVS-CRYPTO-1 / MSTG-CRYPTO-6 / June 02, 2024

+## Implementation

+A registration/login app has been created.
+Credentials are saved and checked in a text file within the internal storage (credentials.txt).
+Upon login, a session token is generated using the Java.Util.Random function.
+This token is associated with the username and saved in SharedPreferences.

 ## Static Analysis
 Identify all the instances of random number generators and look for either custom or well-known insecure classes.
 For instance, java.util.Random produces an identical sequence of numbers for each given seed value; consequently, the sequence of numbers is predictable.
 Instead a well-vetted algorithm should be chosen that is currently considered to be strong by experts in the field, and a well-tested implementations with adequate length seeds should be used.